lipemat/wp-unit/README.md

  2. `_getJsonResult` call any callable which uses `wp_send_json_success` or `wp_send_json_error` and return the result.

+#### Support raw request testing.

+Sometimes you want to verify requests are actually going out and not just assert that a method which sends requests is being called.

+1. Extend the `WP_Http_Remote_Post_TestCase` from your test's class.
+2. All requests will not send but instead be stored in the test's class' properties.
+3. Retrieve sent via `$this->get_sent()`.
+4. Mock raw responses via `$this->mock_response`.

 #### Automatically generate files for Attachment factory.

 Many follow-up attachment calls require the attachment to have an actual file attached to it.